RAF Old Buckenham: 453rd Bombardment Group (Heavy)

 The group flew Consolidated B-24 Liberators as part of the Eighth Air Force's strategic bombing campaign.

 The 453d BG entered combat on 5 February 1944 with an attack against an airfield at Tours.
 Throughout combat, the unit served chiefly as a strategic bombardment organization.
 Targets included a fuel depot at Dülmen, marshalling yards at Paderborn, aircraft assembly plants at Gotha, railway centres at Hamm, an ordnance depot at Glinde, oil refineries at Gelsenkirchen, chemical works at Leverkusen, an airfield at Neumünster, a canal at Minden, and a railway viaduct at Altenbeken.

 The group took part in the concentrated attack against the German aircraft industry during "Big Week", 20–25 February 1944.
 Besides strategic operations, the group engaged in support and interdiction missions.
 Bombed V-weapon sites, airfields, and gun batteries in France prior to the invasion of Normandy in June 1944; on 6 June hit shore installations between Le Havre and Cherbourg and other enemy positions farther inland.
 Attacked enemy troops in support of the Allied breakthrough at Saint-Lô in July.
 Bombed German communications during the Battle of the Bulge, December 1944-January 1945.
-Ferried cargo on two occasions: hauled gasoline, blankets, and rations to France in September 1944; dropped ammunition, food, and medical supplies near Wesel during the airborne assault across the Rhine in March 1945.
+Ferried cargo on two occasions: hauled petrol, blankets, and rations to France in September 1944; dropped ammunition, food, and medical supplies near Wesel during the airborne assault across the Rhine in March 1945.

 James "Jimmy" Stewart, the Hollywood movie star, was group operations officer at Old Buckenham during the spring of 1944.
 Stewart's fellow actor Walter Matthau was also based at Old Buckenham.

 The 453d Bomb Group flew its last combat mission in April.
 Initially it was prepared for possible redeployment to the Pacific theatre using Boeing B-29 Superfortresses.
 However hostilities in Europe had ceased before the group had time to start its movement and it returned to New Castle AAFld, Delaware on 9 May 1945 to be inactivated on 12 September 1945.